Day Crafting Today / Enjoying the Power of Celebrations, Rewards, and Treats in Day Crafting.

 Counting your happy days

-Here’s a short story about Abd al-Rahman III and Day Crafting.
-He was the grandson of the Emir who chose him from all of the potential successors to take the throne at the age of 21.
-His father had been assassinated by one of his brothers but there were other uncles and cousins to choose from so he must have been special.
-Abd al-Rahman III was unusual in other ways – despite his Arab lineage, he was a short and stocky, fair-skinned, blue eyed man which suggests there were European concubines in his family tree.
+Here's a short story about Abd al-Rahman III and Day Crafting.
+He was the grandson of the Emir, who chose him from all of the potential successors to take the throne at the age of 21.
+His father had been assassinated by one of his brothers, but there were other uncles and cousins to choose from, so he must have been extraordinary.
+Abd al-Rahman III was unusual in other ways – despite his Arab lineage, he was a short and stocky, fair-skinned, blue-eyed man, suggesting European concubines were in his family tree.